MSCI-245-342/hw-goodbooks/hw-instructions.md

 is in Rails terms, a "join table" where we have a many to many relationship between books and readinglists.

-This relationship set has no extra attributes beside the foreign keys, and thus there is no Rail model to go along with it.
+This relationship set has no extra attributes beside the foreign keys, and thus there is no Rails model to go along with it.
 We will only be using it to connect two models: books and readinglists.

 Thus, we only want to generate a migration and not a model, too.